kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

 - `{{[[video]]}}` and `{{[[yt-gif]]}}` components will use their own timestamps.
 They do not share logic, nor functionality.

 #### The capture shortcuts don't work
-- I'm affraid it's a Javascript cross Browers compatibility issue.
+- I'm afraid it's a Javascript cross Browser compatibility issue.
 #### The capture smartblocks don't work
 - There are `Smartblocks` and `SmartblocksV2`, the YT GIF extension uses the latest version of Smartblocks.

 ---
-### Why the playbox is so small?
+### Why is the playbox is so small?
 Can the playbox of GIf be resized?
 - Append `&sp=100` [url parameter](https://github.com/kauderk/kauderk.github.io/tree/main/yt-gif-extension/install/faq#what-are-url-parameters-how-do-i-use-them) to the youtube video url within a YTGIF you should be able to override the playbox/player span.
-If this doesn't work, most likely you're using a custom css rules that conflicts with the YT GIF extension, downwards the `rm-block__input` elemeent.
+If this doesn't work, most likely you're using a custom css rules that conflicts with the YT GIF extension; downwards the `rm-block__input` element.

 ---